- Erica FrantzErica FrantzDepartment of Political Science, Bridgewater State University

 Following World War II, researchers turned their attentions not to the causes of dictatorship but to the conditions favorable to democratization.
 Huntington (1968), for example, identifies institutional conditions as particularly important.
 In his view, modernization and mass mobilization, in conjunction with underdeveloped political institutions, are barriers to democratization.
 Governments that are poorly institutionalized—as evidenced by high levels of corruption, lack of civil associations, and a blurring of private and public spheres in government—make democracy unfeasible.
-In a similar vein, George Kahin, Guy Pauker, and Lucian Pye highlight a set of features that are roadblocks for democracy, including charismatic leadership and “a tendency for unorganized and generally inarticulate segments of society, such as peasants and urban masses, to involve themselves in politics in a discontinuous, sudden, erratic and often violent way” (1955, p.
+In a similar vein, George Kahin et al. (1955) highlight a set of features that are roadblocks for democracy, including charismatic leadership and “a tendency for unorganized and generally inarticulate segments of society, such as peasants and urban masses, to involve themselves in politics in a discontinuous, sudden, erratic and often violent way” (p.
 1026).

-Other researchers emphasized economic and demographic factors as critical to understanding where democracy is likely to emerge.
+Other researchers emphasize economic and demographic factors as critical to understanding where democracy is likely to emerge.
 Seymour Martin Lipset (1959), for example, argues that urbanization, industrialization, education, and a healthy population together lead to pressures for democratization.
 This “modernization” of society leads to a change in the mindset of citizens, paving the way for democracy.
-As an indicator of this, a number of studies have established that there is a positive and robust relationship between democracy and economic development: as countries grow richer they are more likely to be democratic (Jackman, 1973; Bollen, 1979; Burkhart & Lewis-Beck, 1994).
+As an indicator of this, a number of studies have established that there is a positive and robust relationship between democracy and economic development: as countries grow richer they are more likely to be democratic (Bollen, 1979; Burkhart & Lewis-Beck, 1994; Jackman, 1973).
 Relatedly, the most important predictor of a new dictatorship sprouting is poverty (Londregan & Poole, 1990, 1996).
-Przeworski et al. (2000) find, however, that though the proportion of democracies is higher in rich countries than in poor ones, there is little evidence of a causal relationship.
+Przeworski et al. (2000) find, however, that although the proportion of democracies is higher in rich countries than in poor ones, there is little evidence of a causal relationship.
 In other words, democracy is correlated with wealth (or what Lipset refers to as “modernization”), but wealth does not cause democratization.
 The implication is that political stability—whether in the form of long-lasting democracy or long-lasting dictatorship—is more likely in rich countries.
 Countries that are poor may democratize, but their experience with democracy is likely to be short-lived.
-Przeworski et al.’s (2000) findings improve our understanding of the experiences of a number of poor countries such as Haiti and Guinea-Bissau, which have been led by a series of short-lived regimes (both democratic and authoritarian), as well the experiences of a number of rich countries such as Qatar and Bahrain, which have been governed by remarkably robust dictatorships for decades.
+Przeworski et al.’s (2000) findings improve our understanding of the experiences of a number of poor countries, such as Haiti and Guinea-Bissau, that have been led by a series of short-lived regimes (both democratic and authoritarian), as well as the experiences of a number of rich countries, such as Qatar and Bahrain, that have been governed by remarkably robust dictatorships for decades.

 Future research is needed, however, to better grasp the conditions that foster the emergence of one type of dictatorship over another.
 For example, a number of recent studies have shown that personalist rule is associated with a host of negative outcomes.
-Compared to dictatorships where leaders face constraints on their rule, personalist dictatorships are more likely to become embroiled in military disputes with democracies (Reiter & Stam, 2003; Peceny, Beer, & Sanchez-Terry, 2002), initiate wars (Weeks, 2012; Peceny & Butler, 2004), and pursue a risky and aggressive foreign policy agenda (Frantz & Ezrow, 2011).
+Compared with dictatorships where leaders face constraints on their rule, personalist dictatorships are more likely to become embroiled in military disputes with democracies (Peceny et al., 2002; Reiter & Stam, 2003), initiate wars (Peceny & Butler, 2004; Weeks, 2012), and pursue a risky and aggressive foreign policy agenda (Frantz & Ezrow, 2011).
 They are also the least likely form of dictatorship to engage in cooperative behavior internationally (Mattes & Rodriguez, 2014).
 They are the most corrupt of all dictatorships (Golden & Chang, 2010), some of the most repressive (Davenport, 2007), and some of the most prone to civil war (Fjelde, 2010).
-At the same time, the evidence indicates that they are increasingly common (Geddes, Wright, & Frantz, 2014).
-The rise in personalist rule globally coupled with its pernicious consequences suggests the importance of identifying methods for preventing it.
-Scholars know very little, however, about the conditions that push autocracies down a path of collegial versus strongman rule.
-Better understanding these vulnerabilities remains a critical task.
+At the same time, the evidence indicates that they are increasingly common (Geddes et al., 2014).
+Not only are new personalist dictatorships sprouting around the globe in countries as varied as Turkey, Benin, and Nicaragua, but we are also seeing increases in personalism in existing authoritarian regimes, such as in China under Xi Jinping (Frantz, 2018).
+The rise in personalist rule globally, coupled with its pernicious consequences, highlights the importance of identifying methods for preventing it.
+Research suggests that more fractured and less institutionalized seizure groups facilitate the emergence of personalist rule after the seizure of power (Geddes et al., 2018), but future research is needed to better understand these dynamics, as well as the conditions that steer once-collegial autocracies toward a path of strongman rule.
+Gaining insight into vulnerabilities to personalism remains a critical task.

-Every political leader confronts the challenge of holding on to office.6 This is particularly true for dictators, who cannot rely on the legitimacy conferred by free and fair electoral victories to defend their rule (Gandhi & Przeworski, 2006).
+Every political leader confronts the challenge of remaining in office.6 This is particularly true for dictators, who cannot rely on the legitimacy conferred by free and fair electoral victories to defend their rule (Gandhi & Przeworski, 2006).
 Political survival in dictatorships depends not on maintaining the favor of voters, as in democracies, but on securing the backing of a considerably smaller coalition of supporters (Svolik, 2012).

 Bueno de Mesquita et al.’s (2003) selectorate theory, for example, identifies two key groups that influence leaders’ political survival: the selectorate (a subset of the population that has a say in the selection of the leader) and the winning coalition (a subset of the selectorate large enough to maintain a leader in power).
 The leader’s position is the most secure when the selectorate is large and the winning coalition is small, partly because the costs of defection are high in such situations, but also because members of the winning coalition can easily be replaced by members of the selectorate.
 A key insight of this theory is that not all citizens have influence over the leader.
 Leaders will cater their policy choices to meet the needs of the coalition of individuals whose support they require to stay in office.